consoledotdev/home/content/browser-testing/selenium.md

 [Selenium IDE](https://www.selenium.dev/selenium-ide/), a no-code solution to record tests, is only available for Chrome and Firefox browsers.
-It does not provide all the features supported by Selenium and users must resort back to coding which requires a good grasp of one of the supported programming languages.
+It does not provide all the features supported by Selenium and users must resort to code, which requires a good grasp of one of the supported programming languages.
 When writing tests with Selenium, there is a steep learning curve.
 The only technical assistance available is through community forums.

 Selenium Grid requires the availability of real or virtual desktop and mobile devices connected to a network during testing.
 Setting up a testing grid is a complex process and requires a large capital investment upfront.
 Regularly updating machines is a gargantuan task and adding the latest devices on launch further increases the costs.

 Managing your own device lab is a questionable use of time and money when SaaS options are available.
-Other tools provide Selenium Grid as a service that already consists of thousands of machines spread across different geographic regions.
+[Alternatives we reviewed](/browser-testing/) provide Selenium Grid as a service that already consists of thousands of machines spread across different geographic regions.
 There are no upfront costs associated with this and testers can start being productive within minutes.
-The time and effort spent in setting up infrastructure for small projects is impractical for all but the largest teams
-\- even then it may be more efficient to pay a provider to do this for you.
+The time and effort spent in setting up infrastructure for small projects is impractical for all but the largest teams - even then it may be more efficient to pay a provider to do this for you.
 Some providers like [Sauce Labs](https://docs.saucelabs.com/mobile-apps/supported-devices/index.html#private-device-cloud) and [AWS Device Farm](https://docs.aws.amazon.com/devicefarm/latest/developerguide/working-with-private-devices.html)